 In these courses you build on introductory knowledge and look at subject matter in greater depth.
 To meet the requirement, pass at least 60 credits in upper-level courses.

-The ALB is a Harvard University degree; therefore, you must pass at least 52 credits in courses taught by instructors who have a teaching appointment at Harvard University.
+The Bachelor of Liberal Arts is a Harvard University degree.
+Therefore, you must pass at least 52 credits in courses taught by instructors who have a teaching appointment at Harvard University.

 The undergraduate program defines a Harvard instructor as a teaching member (for example, professor, assistant professor, lecturer) at one of the following schools: